Dancing on Ice

-Dancing on Ice is a British television series presented by Phillip Schofield alongside Holly Willoughby from 2006 to 2011, who then returned in 2018, and Christine Bleakley from 2012 to 2014.
+Dancing on Ice is a British television series broadcast from 2006 to 2014 and then from 2018 to 2025.
+It was presented by Holly Willoughby and Stephen Mulhern.
+Other previous hosts include Phillip Schofield and Christine Lampard.
 The series features celebrities and their professional partners figure skating in front of a panel of judges.
-The series, broadcast on ITV, started on 14 January 2006 and ended on 9 March 2014 after the contract was not renewed by ITV.
+The series, broadcast on ITV, started on 14 January 2006 and initially ended on 9 March 2014.

 On 4 September 2017, it was announced that a revived series would air on ITV from 7 January 2018 with Schofield and Willoughby returning as hosts.
 Jayne Torvill and Christopher Dean assumed new roles as head judges, alongside original judge Jason Gardiner and new judge Ashley Banjo.
 In 2020, John Barrowman replaced Gardiner as a judge, however on 3 October 2021, it was announced that Barrowman would not be returning to the judging panel.
 His replacement was later announced as Strictly Come Dancing professional Oti Mabuse.
-During the finale of the fifthteenth series, it was confirmed that the show would return in 2024 for its sixteenth series.
+During the finale of the fifteenth series, it was confirmed that the show would return in 2024 for its sixteenth series.
+Following Schofield's resignation from ITV in 2023, Stephen Mulhern began co-hosting the series alongside Willoughby.
+In March 2024 it was announced that Dancing on Ice would return in 2025 for its seventeenth and final series which concluded on 9 March 2025.

+On 26 March 2025, ITV announced that the series would be "rested" in 2026, and that there are currently no plans for another series.